pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ???

-- Let's try these out just to make sure we get this idea of typing in commands (functions) and getting results!
+- Let's try these out just to make sure we get this idea of typing in instructions (calling functions) and getting results!

 ---